 Where Did Arie the Bachelor Stay in Peru?

-I hope this post answers your burning question: where did Arie the Bachelor stay in Peru ~ because personally, I was DYING to know!
-I am absolutely fascinated & in love with Peru, & I’m so glad that “The Bachelor” introduced this magnificent country to more people.
+I’m absolutely fascinated with Peru, & am so glad “The Bachelor” introduced this magnificent country to more people.
 If you have any questions about Peru or the accommodations listed above, please ask me in the comments below!

 xoxo Noelia